 Up until here, it is clear to us, I assume, as we know, and others who do not, now do.
 There is also bitcoin cash, which derived from the original bitcoin upon a hard fork.
 AtoZ Markets had already dedicated its readers to a lengthy article to explain the differences between Bitcoin and Bitcoin Cash.
 However, in this article, we are going to clarify what are Bitcoin Futures.

-“Futures” is a term that was given to the purchase process; in reference to that it will take place in the future.
-It is an agreement between two parties to buy or sell a commodity or financial instrument, for a specific price that was agreed on, and the deal takes place on a specific day in the future.
+“Futures” is a term that was given to the purchase process; in reference to that, it will take place in the future.
+It is an agreement between two parties to buy or sell a commodity or financial instrument for a specific price that agreed on, and the deal takes place on a specific day in the future.